How do I request titles that the library doesn't have?

 If I have library fines, can I still request or suggest an item?

-Yes, you can request items if you have less than $10 owing on your account.
-If you owe more than $10 in fines, your request won’t be processed.
+Yes, you can request items if you have less than $10 owing.
+If you owe more than $10, your request won’t be processed.

 How many interlibrary loan requests or purchase suggestions can I make?